 In our work, we draw on ideas and methods from developmental and clinical psychology, education, and cognitive neuroscience in order to better understand how day-to-day experiences shape children's growing brains and capacities for self-regulation.
 We are particularly interested in identifying strategies that teachers and parents can use to promote positive development in all children, including those who have difficulty managing their fears and anxiety.
 Please check out our ongoing projects to learn more about ways that you can get involved!

-In addition to coming to a school near you, we have two lab spaces on UCLA's campus.
+In addition to coming to a school near you, we have a lab space on UCLA's campus.
 We welcome you to come and participate in one of our ongoing projects!

 520 Portola Plaza